The Maternity Leave Policy sets out the entitlements and support available to pregnant employees and to those on and returning from maternity leave.

 1.1 The Maternity Policy sets out the entitlements and support available to pregnant employees and to those on and returning from maternity leave.

-1.2 The legislation governing maternity leave is complex and members of staff who are pregnant are encouraged to contact the HR Staff Hub to discuss their entitlements.
+1.2 The legislation governing maternity leave is complex, and members of staff who are pregnant are encouraged to contact the Staff Hub to discuss their entitlements.

-1.3 The College’s policies reflect the diversity of our daily lives and must be implemented to ensure equal opportunities and without unfair discrimination.
-Implementation of the maternity policy must be clear and transparent and line managers and supervisors are required to familiarise themselves with, and understand, this policy and associated procedures.
+1.3 Imperial's policies reflect the diversity of our daily lives and must be implemented to ensure equal opportunities without unfair discrimination.
+Implementation of the maternity policy must be clear and transparent, and line managers and supervisors are required to familiarise themselves with and understand this policy and the associated procedures.

 1.4 Imperial’s Values are at the very centre of our work and guide our behaviour as a community, across all levels.
 This policy aims to protect and promote our Values of Respect, Collaboration, Excellence, Integrity and Innovation.